Juano Hernandez: Early years

 Hernández was born in San Juan, Puerto Rico to Puerto Rican parents, Jose Guillermo and Clara de Ponce.
+After his mother died, he was taken by his father (a merchant sailor) to Brazil, here he was to be raised by an aunt.
+Hernández would acquire the nickname "Huano" during this time.
+The subsequent death of his father left him without any economic income.
 With no formal education, he worked as a sailor and settled in Rio de Janeiro.
-He was hired by a circus and became an entertainer, making his first appearance as an acrobat in Rio de Janeiro in 1922.
-He later lived in the Caribbean and made his living as a professional boxer, fighting under the name Kid Curley.
+He was hired by a circus run by Arab street performers and became an entertainer, making his first appearance as an acrobat in Rio de Janeiro in 1922.
+Hernández would perform both in that city and at São Paulo.

+After becoming a teenager, Hernández joined Traveling circuses that made their way throughout the Americas, eventually arriving at New Orleans.
+There, Hernández gained an affinity for educating himself in several fields and began mail-in English classes and worked on his fiction writing.
+He later lived in the Caribbean and made his living as a professional boxer, fighting under the ringname "Kid Curley" and gathering a record of 3-7-1 (2 KOs) as a featherweight.
+Hernández had four children, three of them with his first wife Haydee Bello Paoli.

 Vaudeville and the stage

 In New York City, he worked in vaudeville and minstrel shows, sang in a church choir and was a radio script writer.
 During his spare time he perfected his diction by studying Shakespeare, thus enabling himself to work in radio.
 He co-starred in radio's first all-black soap opera We Love and Learn.
 He also participated in the following radio shows: Mandrake the Magician (opposite Raymond Edward Johnson and Jessica Tandy), The Shadow, Tennessee Jed, and Against the Storm.
 He became a household name after his participation in The Cavalcade of America, a series which promoted American history and inventiveness.
-He appeared in the Broadway shows Strange Fruit, Black Souls, and Set My People Free.
+Hernández also performed in dance numbers, despite lacking formal training.
+In 1922 he appeared in Blackbirds with the Providence Town Players.
+He appeared in the Broadway shows Brown Sugar (1937), Strange Fruit, Black Souls, and Set My People Free.
 His Broadway debut was in the chorus of the 1927 musical production Show Boat.
+Hernández appeared in a total of eight plays during this time, including Fast and Furious (1931).
+While acting in Set My People Free, Hernández was first noticed by an MGM scout.
+Hernández toured the American West performing Vaudeville, then in radio after returning to New York.
+For CBS, he appeared in John Henry: Black River Giant (1933), which was followed by The Story of Ruby Valentine (1942).